cwkingjr/image_label/project_requirements.md

 Moving forward, these are my assumptions:

 - Must be able to run on Windows 10
-- Must provide extensive install instructions
+- Must provide clear/complete install instructions
 - Should have configs for default settings
 - Should allow non-software-technical user to add/change configs
 - Should allow command-line override of default configs